+The three principal components of our executive compensation program for our named executive officers in 2018 were base salary, annual performance-based bonus and long-term incentive equity compensation.
 We do not have any formal policies for allocating compensation among salary, performance bonus awards and equity grants, short-term and long-term compensation or among cash and non-cash compensation.
 Instead, the Compensation Committee uses its judgment to establish a total compensation program for each named executive officer that is a mix of current, short-term and long-term incentive compensation, and cash and non-cash compensation, that it believes appropriate to achieve the goals of our executive compensation program and our corporate objectives.
-However, a significant portion of the named executive officers' total target compensation is comprised of performance-based bonus opportunities and long-term equity awards, in order to align the executive officers' incentives with the interests of our stockholders and our corporate goals.
+In line with our pay for performance philosophy, we structured a significant portion of our named executive officers' 2018 compensation to be variable, at risk and tied directly to our measurable performance in the form of performance-based bonuses and long-term incentives, as further described above under "Executive Summary".